osmanperviz/FeatureFlags/README.md

 If your value is a boolean(PREDICATE) you will access them with question mark at the end:

-          Feature.config.test_value? #some boolean
+          Feature.config.test_value? # true/false

 If you value is string or number(NO PREDICATE) you will access on normal(Regular) way:

-          Feature.config.app_id #some string or number
+          Feature.config.app_id # some string or number

 ## Use Feature in your production code

           desktop_subdomain = Feature.config.desktop_subdomain

-or
+* or

-          if Flags.config.enable_some_feature do
+          if Flags.config.enable_some_feature? do
             #do something
           end